Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Abstract

 \section{Abstract}

-Event study plots are the centerpiece of Difference-in-Differences (DiD) analysis---but current plotting methods cannot provide honest causal inference when the parallel trends and/or no-anticipation assumptions fail.
+Event study plots are the centerpiece of Difference-in-Differences (DiD) analysis, but current plotting methods cannot provide honest causal inference when the parallel trends and/or no-anticipation assumptions fail.
 We introduce a novel functional data approach to DiD that directly enables honest causal inference via event study plots.
-Our DiD estimator converges to a Gaussian process in the Banach space of continuous functions, enabling fast and powerful simultaneous confidence bands.
-This theoretical contribution allows us to turn an event study plot into a rigorous honest causal inference tool through equivalence and relevance testing: Honest reference bands can be validated using equivalence testing in the pre-anticipation period, and honest causal effects can be tested using relevance testing in the post-treatment period.
-We demonstrate the method's performance in simulations and two case studies.
+Our DiD estimator converges to a Gaussian process in the Banach space of continuous functions, enabling powerful simultaneous confidence bands.
+This theoretical contribution allows us to turn an event study plot into a rigorous honest causal inference tool through equivalence and relevance testing: Honest reference bands can be validated using equivalence testing in the pre-treatment period, and honest causal effects can be tested using relevance testing in the post-treatment period.
+We demonstrate the performance of our method in simulations and two case studies.

 {\it Keywords:} Difference-in-Differences, Event study plot, Functional Data Analysis, Simultaneous confidence band, Honest inference